Ingestion

 • By manual deletion of the repository — A user with sufficient permissions can delete an entire repository.
 See Delete a Repository or View.

-• By API — A user with specific privileges and administrative power over a repo can leverage the Redact API to remove specific data.
+• By API — A user with specific privileges and administrative power over a repository can leverage the Redact API to remove specific data.
 Redact Events API.

 All of the above actions can only be performed by authorized users with the specific mentioned permissions tied to specific repositories.

-Ingestion involves processing the incoming log lines, though a process of parsing the line to extract key information, and then creating an event with the parsed data.
+Ingestion involves processing the incoming log lines, through a process of parsing the line to extract key information, and then creating an event with the parsed data.

 Parsing Log Data